Asterix and the Centurion

 "I will not leave my men behind…not to the likes of you, Brutus," Regina hissed tossing aside her goblet of wine, "a serpent has more morals than you," Brutus smiled and lightly chuckled; everything seemed to be going his way.
 With Centurion Lea out of the way, He now had command of one of the best legions in the Roman Army.

-"These orders came from the Emperor himself…you don't have a choice," He informed her, sipping at his goblet of wine, "Rome has no need of a perfect centurion…now with you out of the way, Lea Regina, I can put my plan into action," He thought to himself, smiling a convincing smile which hid his true intentions,
+"These orders came from the Emperor himself…you don't have a choice," He informed her, sipping at his goblet of wine smugly, "Rome has no need of a perfect centurion…now with you out of the way, Lea Regina, I can put my grand plan into action," He thought to himself, smiling a convincing smile which hid his true intentions,

 Regina slanted her eyes angrily and stormed out of her tent.
-The news spread throughput the camp from a stationed archer.
+The news spread throughput the camp from a stationed archer at the gate.
 She mounted up on a black stallion with a leopard skin riding blanket.
 She put on her helmet which featured a fluffy blue crest running from front to back, "Redibo ('I shall return!')!"
 She cried,

 They were all disappointed to see her go, but orders are absolute in the army.
-She did promise to her troops that she would return, "This is getting me down, why would Caesar put this idiot in charge of my men?
+She did promise to her troops that she would return and she was a woman of her word, "This is getting me down, why would Caesar put this idiot in charge of my men?
 I sense there's a weasel in the thicket and it's wearing a red cape," she thought to herself,

-"Gaul…and Armorica of all the areas, I know of Aquarium, it is one of the camps surrounding a village of Gauls said to be invincible," She thought, whipping the reins to make horse gallop faster, "I heard from the camps that the troops there are new and lack discipline, seems I have a lot of work to do,"
+"Gaul…and Armorica of all the areas, I know of the Camp Aquarium, it is one of the camps surrounding a village of Gauls said to be invincible," She thought, whipping the reins to make horse gallop faster and smiled to herself, "I heard from the camps that the troops there are brand new and lack discipline, seems I have a lot of work to do,"

 "By Jupiter…Is…Is this a joke?" one of the legionaries asked, Regina looked down at the young legionary from atop her horse.
 She dismounted from her steed and surveyed the camp.
 The camp was a complete and utter mess.
-Some of the soldiers knew of this particular centurion and urged him to keep quiet.
+Some of the soldiers knew of this particular centurion and urged him to keep quiet in their ranks.

-That morning at dawn, the trumpets sounded and all 50 legionaries were lined up in two rows of 25.
-Lea came out of her tent in full-bronze armor, "You will assemble swiftly and in full gear every morning at first light," She ordered, taking off her armor, "anyone who has a problem with it…will answer to me,"
+That morning at break of dawn, the trumpets sounded and all 50 legionaries were lined up in two rows of 25.
+Lea came out of her tent in full-bronze armor, "You will assemble swiftly and in full gear every morning at first light," She ordered, taking off her armor, "anyone who has a problem with it otherwise…will answer to me,"

 "Oh...fiery," commented one legionary sarcastically.
 His name was Caius Falcus.
 He was a young man whom just reached the age of 24.
-The Centurion overheard his comment and picked up a pilum.
-The troops moved back as she pointed it to Falcus and then threw to top of the camp's highest post.
+The Centurion overheard his comment and picked up a pilum off the ground.
+The troops moved back as she pointed the iron tip to Falcus and then threw to top of the camp's highest post.

-"I'll get that pilum, you little minx," he grumbled under his breath, walking up to the tall wooden post in the middle of the fortified camp, "and I'll do it in my lorica segmentata," but before Caius could make an attempt to climb up the 10m high post to retrieve the javelin.
+"I'll get that pilum, you little minx," he grumbled under his breath cracking his knuckles, walking up to the tall wooden post in the middle of the fortified camp, "and I'll do it in my lorica segmentata," but before Caius could make an attempt to climb up the 10m high post to retrieve the javelin.
 Regina had something else to add on.

-Quintus was holding a chest for the general, "Hold on, brave soldier, you seem to be missing something," She said with two 30 pound lead weights encased in bronze.
+Quintus Terminus was holding a special chest for the general of the camp, "Hold on, brave soldier, you seem to be missing something," She said with two 30 pound lead weights encased in bronze.
 She tied them to Caius's wrists, "This…represents discipline," She explained to her troops holding up his wrist and dropping it.

 The legionary's wrist fell to the dusty ground with the weight.
-Centurion Regina then lifted the second weight, "and this…represents strength, you need both to reach the pilum," Caius Falcus looked up at the spear and began climbing up the post like a squirrel, but he kept sliding down thanks to the weights.
+Centurion Regina then lifted the second weight, "and this…represents strength, you need both to reach the pilum," Caius Falcus looked up at the spear and began climbing up the post like a squirrel, but he kept sliding down thanks to the weights strapped on his wrists.

 But Caius could not maintain his balance and fell backwards on his head.
 Legionary after legionary tried and failed to reach the spear at the top of the post in a parade of failing attempts, "I think this is rather amusing don't you, O Centurion?"
-Quintus Terminus whispered to her as she stood and watched them.
+Quintus Terminus whispered to her with a light titter as she stood and watched them.

-"There is nothing amusing about failure, Quintus," She informed him giving a glare in response to his smile, "by Minerva…we have a long way to go if we are to send these men to battle," She looked at her tired troops and picked up an armful of spears.
+"There is nothing amusing about failure, Quintus Terminus," She informed him giving a glare in response to his small smile, "by Minerva…we have a long way to go if we are to send these men to battle," She looked at her tired troops and picked up an armful of spears.
 She threw them to her men and they each caught one.

-"But these are very able men, I know I can prepare them for battle," She thought training her men in spear fighting techniques, the same techniques she was taught when she was a gladiatrix.
+"But these are very able men, I know I can prepare them for battle," She thought, watching and training her men in spear and shield fighting techniques, the same techniques she was taught when she was a gladiatrix.
 Now she seeked to employ that discipline into the legion and has picked her first victim out of the ranks.

-"Quintus Terminus has informed me that these men are ready to face the Gauls…I'll be the judge of that," She circling around her troops and fixing any improvements with her vitis, an officer's baton made of palm wood, "That's a fine thrust there, soldier," She informed a young soldier, turning an eye to him.
+"Quintus Terminus has informed me that these men are ready to face the Gauls…I'll be the judge of that," She circling around her young troops and fixing any and all improvements with her vitis, an officer's baton made of palm wood, "That's a fine thrust there, soldier," She informed a hard working young soldier, turning an eye to him.

 This soldier was named Marcus Quercus and he looked to be a man more suitable for being a messenger for a senior officer than a legionary.
-She stepped in front of the tip of his spear, "Now then…stab me," She commanded to the shock of the young legionary, "why do you hesitate?
+She stepped in front of the tip of his iron spear, "Now then…stab me," She commanded to the shock of the young legionary, "why do you hesitate, soldier?
 That's an order…STAB ME!"

-Marcus made an attempt to stab Centurion Lea, but she just tapped the spear aside with her hand, "I said stab me not tickle me, are you giving that much content toward me as you would your enemy, face me like you're facing an enemy!
-STAB ME!"
+Marcus made an attempt to stab Centurion Lea Regine, but she just tapped the spear aside with her hand, "I said stab me not tickle me, are you giving that much content toward me as you would your enemy?!
+Face me like you're facing an enemy!
+NOW STAB ME!"
 She roared with a fire that would make the god Mars proud,

 Marcus Quercus attacked her with all his might, but Regina moved the side and grabbed the spear by the wood of the shaft.
 She flipped the man over her back and slammed him down to the ground, "There's no shame in it, son, get up and try again," She said on top of him with the tip of the spear mere millimeters from his throat,

 She gave him a hand up and walked away.
-As she walked away, she turned an eye to her Decurion, "They are not ready," She grumbled and walked away, after somewhat successful javelin drills, the centurion called it a day, "alright good work today, men, I expect you lot to be up bright and early,"
+As she walked away, she turned an eye to her Decurion, "They are not ready," She grumbled and walked away, after somewhat successful javelin drills, the tired female centurion decided to call it a day, "alright good work today, men, I expect you lot to be up bright and early,"

-Early that morning, one legionary woke up and tried again at a shot at reaching the spear.
+Early that morning, one legionary woke up and tried again at a shot at reaching the implanted spear at the top.
 He climbed up the post, but the weights knocked him down to the ground.
 He then mustered up his courage and wrapped the weights around the post and began the climb to the pilum at the top of the post.

 The soldiers whom were exiting their tents that morning looked up in wonder and saw the young legionary climbing up the post.
+They cheered him on.
 He was sweating and pulling as hard as he can.
 He slipped once on the post to the shock of the on looking legionaries, but he persevered and pulled himself up by first light.

-That morning, Regina was woken up by her Decurion, "Ave, O Centurion, its morning," Quintus said to the centurion as she just woke up and was putting on her armor.
+That morning, Lea Regina was woken up by her Decurion, "Ave, O Centurion, it's morning," Quintus Terminus said to the centurion as she just woke up and was putting on her bronze chest armor.
 As she slipped on her caligae and adjusted her belt, she exited her tent and got a surprise as the spear was stuck into the ground.

-Caius Falcus was sitting at the top of the post while the soldiers at the bottom cheered for him.
+The young legionary Caius Falcus was sitting at the top of the wooden post while the soldiers at the bottom cheered for him.
 The centurion looked up and smiled at him.
 She undid the cheek protectors and took off her helmet.
 She held it by the cheek piece and raised it to the sky to congratulate the young soldier on his success.

-There was a large boost of morale from her men and in improvement in the training.
-She marched with them carrying 40lbs sacks of rocks on their backs.
+There was a large boost of morale from her men and a very large improvement in their training.
+She marched with them on the trails carrying 40lbs sacks of rocks on their backs.
 Pilum drill was much improved as well.
 She, like everyone else, was a part of the legion and she had to pull her weight around like everyone else.